Ayshairst History, Family Crest & Coats of Arms

 Important Dates for the Ayshairst family

 This web page shows only a small excerpt of our Ayshairst research.
-Another 104 words (7 lines of text) covering the years 1614, 1680, 1679, 1662, 1645, 1711, 1681, 1695, 1715, 1722, 1614, 1680, 1647 and 1720 are included under the topic Early Ayshairst History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1614, 1680, 1647, 1720, 1679, 1662, 1645, 1711, 1681, 1695, 1715 and 1722 are included under the topic Early Ayshairst History in all our PDF Extended History products and printed products wherever possible.

 Ayshairst Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Ayshairst include Ashhurst, Ashurst, Ashirst, Ashairst, Ashenhurst and others.

 Early Notables of the Ayshairst family (pre 1700)

 Migration of the Ayshairst family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Richard Ashurst arrived in Philadelphia in 1813; and many more.